jbbarth/redmine_omniauth_cas/README.md

 * Feature: provide a way to override standard text on login page
 * Feature: configure OmniAuth 'full_host' in case the application runs behing a reverse-proxy
 * Feature: basic CAS login

+## License

+This project is released under the MIT license, see LICENSE file.